mesonbuild/meson-python/docs/index.rst

 Platform
 ~~~~~~~~

-Currently, ``mesonpy`` is only tested on Linux, but it should work in most
-Unix-like operating systems.

-Windows and MacOS are not yet supported, but that is actively being worked on.
+Windows and MacOS are not yet fully supported, but that is actively being worked on.

 Executables that link against project libraries